(First published in 2014)

 'All your photos are recognisably yours - even if they had no watermark.
 Is this intentional?'

-My burning-the-midnight-oil answer was: ‘My editing process is almost identical whatever the circumstances, so it's partially that I know what I want, and part gut feel - I wouldn't know where to start on making them not look like mine!
+My burning-the-midnight-oil answer was: ‘My editing process is almost identical whatever the circumstances, so it's part that I know what I want, and part gut feel - I wouldn't know where to start on making them not look like mine!
 I'm not using state of the art gear, not overly fussed with the technical side, and probably a hell of a lot sloppier in that respect than a lot of people.
 If it feels right then it stays.’

 Apparently I wasn’t entirely happy with this answer and my brain was mulling it over more in my sleep, because the next day I woke up with more to say.